a7medkamel/eb2/README.md

 - [ ] wrong size shower handle holder guest bathroom
 - [ ] two doors (to laundry and guest bathroom) don't close / latch (less during summer, more during other month)
 - [ ] verify that the balcony cable rails are taut enough to be per code (4 inch sphere can't pass through when stretched)
+- [ ] some painted areas are slightly different color (from last paint work done)
+- [ ] some drywalls beads are peeling, some from water damage, some on their own

 ## Secondary: